November 21 History, Trivia, and Fun Facts

 1877 – Thomas Edison announced his “talking machine” invention.
 His phonograph originally recorded sound onto a tinfoil sheet phonograph cylinder.
 (Patent #200,521, granted in 1878)

-1905 - Albert Einstein's paper, Does the Inertia of a Body Depend Upon Its Energy Content?, is published in the journal Annalen der Physik.
+1905 – Albert Einstein’s paper, Does the Inertia of a Body Depend Upon Its Energy Content?, was published in the journal Annalen der Physik.

 1942 – Tweety Bird, aka Tweety Pie, debuted in Tale of Two Kitties.
 Bob Clampett created the character.
 Tweety is a boy.

 1952 – First US postage stamp (The Red Cross 3 cent) in 2 colors (with the rotary printing process) was introduced.